 Under the Data Protection Act 1998 you may request a copy of personal information held about you by this FareShare’s email newsletter program.
 If you would like a copy of the information held on you please write to the business address at the bottom of this policy.

-Communication and actions taken through external social media platforms that FareShare participate on are custom to the terms and conditions as well as the privacy policies held with each social media platform.
-FareShare will never ask for sensitive information through social media platforms and we encourage users wishing to discuss sensitive details to contact us by phone or email.
+Communication, engagement and actions taken through external social media platforms that FareShare participate on are custom to the terms and conditions as well as the privacy policies held with each social media platform respectively.

 Data Protection Act 1998